-There are a few questions to answer.
-To make this part of the setup easier for you.
-Here is a Yoast tutorial from WPCookHouse.
-He gives a great run-through of the configuration wizard.
+To make the setup easier for you.
+Here is a Yoast tutorial from WPCookHouse, he gives an excellent run-through of the configuration wizard.

-To view your sitemap you click on the question mark symbol to the right of ‘XML sitemaps’.
+To view your sitemap, click on the question mark symbol to the right of ‘XML sitemaps’.
+Like this.

 Your XML sitemap

-Once you have your sitemap.
-Then it is time to submit it to Google and Bing.
+Once you have your sitemap, it is time to submit it to Google and Bing.

 How to submit your sitemap to Google

 Once you have your account and are signed in.
-Your dashboard will look like this.
+Your dashboard looks like this.

-From the menu on the left you can see the word ‘Sitemaps’, click on that and you will come to this page.
+From the menu on the left, you can see ‘Sitemaps’, click on that and you will come to this page.

-Once you click on ‘Submit’.
-You get a message from Google to let you know that you have submitted your sitemap successfully.
+After you submit, Google lets you know that you have submitted your sitemap successfully.

-You only need to submit your sitemap to Google once.
-Google will frequently come to view your sitemap without you having to ask.
+Submit your sitemap to Google once.
+Google will check your sitemap almost daily.

 How to create a sitemap and submit to Google video tutorial